 To make brown chapatis, you will need whole wheat flour, water, and a pinch of salt.
 Mix these ingredients together to form a smooth dough, then let it rest for at least 30 minutes to allow the gluten to develop.
 This will make the chapatis easier to roll out and give them a nice texture.

 When you are ready to cook the chapatis, divide the dough into small balls and roll each one out into a thin circle.
 Heat a dry skillet over medium-high heat, then place the chapati in the skillet and cook for about 30 seconds on each side, until it is lightly browned and slightly puffed up.
-Repeat with the remaining dough, and serve the chapatis hot with your favorite accompaniments.
+Repeat with the remaining dough, and serve the chapatis hot with your favourite accompaniments.

 Below we will give you the ingredients and instructions for making brown chapati.